 Helpful tips for working from home

-The health and safety of colleagues who are working remotely is of great importance.
-The below summary of the Leeds Beckett University risk assessment for remote working provides a checklist of factors to be aware of:
+The health and safety of colleagues who are working remotely is of importance to us.
+Here is a checklist of factors to be aware of:

-- Be mindful of how to handle heavy items at home (exam papers, stationery, quantities of photocopying, filing etc)
+- Be mindful of how to handle heavy items at home.

 - As far as practicably possible, managers have a duty to ensure that remote workers do not contravene the Working Time Regulations and colleagues should report any concerns about excessive working hours to their manager.